-The Court House was the third federal building to be constructed in the City of Los Angeles.
-The first building was constructed in 1892 and served as the post office, District Court, and other federal agencies.
+This historic structure was the third federal building in Los Angeles and replaced a previous courthouse that was completed in 1892 and served as the post office, District Court, and other federal agencies.
 After growing in size, a larger building was constructed in 1910 on the corner of Main and Temple.

 Historical Decades: The Beginning.
 CACD.
 Accessed July 16, 2017. https://www.cacd.uscourts.gov/newsworthy/historical-decades.